fossasia/wp-rotatingtweets/readme.txt

 1. Read the diagnostics and look for any problems that relate to JavaScript.
 This will normally tell you which JavaScript (if any) is having problems.

-= What can I do if I get the WordPress error code: `http_request_failed - name lookup timed out`? =

-Try installing the [Core Control plug-in](http://wordpress.org/extend/plugins/core-control/) and disabling cURL.
+= What can I do if I get the WordPress error code: `http_request_failed - name lookup timed out`? = Try installing the [Core Control plug-in](http://wordpress.org/extend/plugins/core-control/) and disabling cURL.
 You can read more about the problem via [this support page](http://wordpress.org/support/topic/wp-351-wordpress-error-code-http_request_failed-name-lookup-timed-out).

 Thank you to [darkiko](http://wordpress.org/support/profile/darkiko) for sharing their solution to this problem.

+= How can I pull information from two accounts into one widget = The easiest way is to use a search term like `'from:account1 OR from:account2'`.

+= My widget is too wide! =
+Try putting:
+`
+div.widget_rotatingtweets_widget, div.rotatingtweet, div.widget_rotatingtweets_widget div.widget-title {
+	max-width: 123px;
+}
+`
+into your CSS - changing `123px;` to the width you're aiming at - either via putting `rotatingtweets.css` into `wp-content/uploads` or by editing your own template files.

+= How often does the plug-in call Twitter =
+In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
+The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.

+= How can I add a Twitter bird to the left of my tweets? = You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
+This displays a Twitter bird to the left of your tweets.
+Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
 = 1.4.6 =
-* Addition of Brazilian Portuguese.
+* Addition of Brazilian Portuguese and extra display format.
 If you are using a version before 0.700, you will need to upgrade to a more recent version for Rotating Tweets to keep accessing Twitter after May 7, 2013.

 == Changelog ==
 = 1.4.6 =
 * Addition of Brazilian Portuguese translation
+* Addition of new display format 6

 = 1.4.5 =
 * Deletes old cache entries if unused for more than 30 days